KDE/sink/docs/clientapi.md

 A set of standardized domain types is defined.
 This is necessary to decouple applications from resources (so a calendar can access events from all resources), and to have a "language" for queries.

 The definition of the domain model directly affects:
-* granularity for data retrievel (email property, or individual subject, date, ...)
+* granularity for data retrieval (email property, or individual subject, date, ...)
-* queriable properties (sender, id, ...)
+* queriable properties for filtering and sorting (sender, id, ...)
-* properties used for sorting (10 latest email)

 The purpose of these domain types is strictly to be the interface and the types are not meant to be used by applications directly, or to be restricted by any other specifications (such as ical).
 By nature these types will be part of the evolving interface, and will need to be adjusted for every new property that an application must understand.

-### Application Domain Types
-This is a proposed set of types that we will need to evolve into what we actually require.
-Hierarchical types are required to be able to query for a result set of mixed types.

-* Entity
-    * Item
-        * Incidence
-            * Event
-            * Todo
-            * Journal
-            * Freebusy
-        * Note
-        * Mail
-        * Contact
-    * Collection
-        * Mail Folder
-        * Calendar
-        * Tasklist
-        * Journal
-        * Contact Group
-        * Address Book
-    * Relation
-        * Tag

 ## Store Facade
 The store is always accessed through a store specific facade, which hides: